 What kind of gold and silver comes to us from Hay-on-Wye?

 Hay-on-Wye is a small Powys market town on the Welsh border below the Black Mountains, known worldwide as a town of secondhand bookshops.
+It is a quiet, settled town in a remote rural area.
+People in Hay-on-Wye sell gold and silver by post, UK-wide, with no shop visit needed.

-Three things set the offer, and all three are measured rather than assumed: confirmed purity, accurate weight, and the live market rate on assessment day.
-You read every figure in a written, itemised breakdown before you commit to anything.
-See how we value gold for the detail.
+Every offer is built from three measurable facts: confirmed purity, accurate weight, and the live precious-metal market rate on the day we assess your items.
+You see each figure in a written breakdown before you decide anything.
+See how we value gold and XRF testing explained for the full method.

 What happens to a HR-postcode parcel after you post it